US says oil, gas sales damage climate — but won't stop them

 Administration officials announced last week that government regulators for the first time will analyze greenhouse gas emissions from fossil fuels extracted from government-owned lands across the U.S.

-Burning those fuels accounts for about 20% of energy-related U.S. greenhouse gas emissions, making them a prime target for climate activists who want to shut them down, and President Joe Biden campaigned on pledges to end new drilling on public land.
+Burning those fuels accounts for about 20% of energy-related U.S. greenhouse gas emissions, making them a prime target for climate activists who want to shut down leasing, and President Joe Biden campaigned on pledges to end new drilling on public land.

-Yet officials with the Interior Department's Bureau of Land Management said there’s little they can do to prevent the cumulative climate change impacts from burning the fuels.
-That's because they can’t discern the significance of emissions from government-owned fuel reserves versus other sources, officials wrote in newly released documents.
+Yet officials with the Interior Department's Bureau of Land Management (BLM) said for now there’s little they can do to prevent the climate change impacts from burning the fuels.
+That's in part because they can’t discern the significance of emissions from government-owned fuel reserves versus other sources, officials wrote in newly released documents.

 The determination applies to lease sales planned early next year in Wyoming, Colorado, Montana, Utah, Nevada, New Mexico and other states.